What Causes Stroke In Young People?

 – Socioeconomic disparitiesAccess to healthcare, healthy food, and safe environments varies

-Yo, what’re the signs of a stroke in young folks?
+Yo, what’re the signs in young folks?

 Strokes don’t discriminate by age, you know?
 But when it comes to young folks, the signs might throw you off a bit compared to older adults.
 Here’s what to look out for: